Photo by Syahirussalam/Shutterstock

 Photo by BlueOrange Studio/Shutterstock

-Japan's many mountains along with heavy snowfall around the Sea of Japan make it an ideal ski and snowboarding destination.
-Snowy regions are also renown for their snow festivals, including the must-see Sapporo Snow Festival or the Kamakura Festival of Yokote.
-Hot springs become even more enticing, and winter landscapes like the UNESCO village at Shirakawa-go are also best viewed in the snow.
+Japan’s mountainous terrain and heavy snowfall along the Sea of Japan make it a premier destination for skiing and snowboarding enthusiasts.
+Snowy regions are also famous for their vibrant snow festivals, including the iconic Sapporo Snow Festival and the charming Kamakura Festival in Yokote.
+Hot springs become particularly inviting during this season, and winter landscapes, such as the UNESCO World Heritage site of Shirakawa-go, are stunningly beautiful when blanketed in snow.

 Cold Weather Travel Tips